 If you find air leaks around your home, take a look at the Department of Energy’s tips for sealing leaks.

 - Examine exterior corners, making sure the two sides match up perfectly and there are no gaps

 - Look for cracks or holes around outdoor water faucets

 - Make sure siding is properly aligned next to windows and chimneys

 - Check for gaps where siding or bricks meet your foundation

-A DIY energy assessment can be effective for a number of air leaks in your home, but for greater energy savings, bring in a professional.
-Experts can do a comprehensive energy assessment, complete with a blower door test that can help find major sources of energy loss in your home, and share information on how best to fix them for greater energy efficiency.
+An at-home energy assessment can be effective for a number of air leaks in your home, but for greater energy savings, call in a professional.
+Experts can conduct a comprehensive energy assessment, complete with a blower door test that can help find major sources of energy loss in your home, and share information on how best to fix them for maximum energy efficiency.
 Contact D.A.
-Bennett Service Experts Heating & Air Conditioning in Albany for a professional energy assessment at 518-205-3324.
+Bennett Service Experts in Albany for a professional energy assessment at 518-205-3324.